cmusv-sc/SOC-Spring2016-Group2/README.md

 ##File structure:

-backend: the backend of SSNetwork which is based on play framework
-		backend default port number: 9000
+backend: the backend of SSNetwork which is based on play framework, backend default port number: 9000

-meteor: the frontend of SSNetwork which is based on meteor framework
-		frontend default port number: 3000
+meteor: the frontend of SSNetwork which is based on meteor framework, frontend default port number: 3000